 A complete description of the ILSFA program can be found in Chapter 8 of the 2024 Long-Term Plan.
 The 2024 Long-Term Plan outlines requirements for developing and implementing ILSFA, including annual funding, Approved Vendor requirements, consumer protections, vendor marketing guidelines, and incentive values.
 The 2024 Long-Term Plan also provides a framework for the interpreted intent of the legislation by laying out specific definitions of participants, including income requirements and eligibility, project eligibility, and job training requirements.
-It sets a goal for allocating 25% of all incentives to Environmental Justice Communities and Energy Sovereignty projects, among other important program parameters.
+It establishes a goal for allocating 25% of all incentives to environmental justice communities and energy sovereignty projects, among other important program parameters.

 The Agency updated the 2024 Long-Term Plan and filed it with the Illinois Commerce Commission (ICC) in October 2023.
-On February 20, 2024, the ICC issued its Final Order approving the IPA's 2024 Long-Term Plan with modifications.
-Notably, there will be a change in the reporting for the first year for Community Solar projects, and selfattestation will now be allowed for the Bright Neighborhoods initiative.
+On February 20, 2024, the ICC issued its Final Order approving the IPA's 2024 Long-Term Plan with modifications, which notably included a change in the reporting for the first year for community solar projects.
 The IPA updated the draft 2024 Long-Term Plan with the modifications from the Final Order and published it on the IPA website in spring 2024.
 Version 8.0 of the Approved Vendor Manual incorporates resulting program changes that will be effective with the 2025-2026 program year.